-Fortunately, under EU Regulation 261/2004, passengers are entitled to TUI compensation of up to 600 euros for their late arrivals.
+Under EU Regulation 261/2004, air passengers are entitled to TUI flight delay compensation of up to 600 euros for their late arrivals.
 SkyRefund can help you claim your compensation without any of the usual hassle.
 Simply submit your TUI flight details (the flight number and date) and we will take care of the rest.

-Due to our “No win, No fee” pricing policy, you wouldn’t owe us anything for our services unless we have obtained your TUI flight delay compensation.
-Only if we are successful, our commission would be 25% of the claimed compensation amount (VAT included).
+We have a “No win, No fee” pricing policy, so you won’t owe us anything for our services unless we obtain your TUI flight delay compensation.
+Only if we are successful, our commission will be 35% of the claimed compensation amount (VAT included).